Important Skills Needed to Become a Psychologist

 Specific requirements vary, but in general, licensure requires a doctorate, an internship and supervised professional experience of at least one year.
 Candidates must also successfully pass the Examination for Professional Practice in Psychology, and in many states, continuing education is required for maintaining licensure.

-Board certification may not be required for all jobs, but particularly for those who wish to practice in a specific area, such as neuropsychology or psychoanalysis, it may be helpful to seek certification from an applicable board.
-For instance, the American Board of Professional Psychology provides annual certification in 15 psychology specialties, and gaining that certification can help boost a candidates bona fides.
+Board certification may not be required for all jobs, but in highly specialized areas like neuropsychology or psychoanalysis, it may be helpful to seek certification from an applicable board.
+For instance, the American Board of Professional Psychology provides certification in 15 psychology specialties, and gaining that certification can help boost a candidates bona fides.

 Concentrations for Psychology Majors